Therapeutic & Learning Centers, P-LLC

-Dr. Rich sees patients in a home office on Dream Catcher Farm in Potomac, MD.
-The practice incorporates neuropsychiatric assessments of children, adolescents and adults with prenatal alcohol exposure with a variety of treatment modalities, including farm animal therapy, academic and vocational recommendations, psychopharmacology, and parent guidance.
-She focuses on improving social communication/perception, neurocognition/executive functions, motor/sensory and mood regulation/autonomic arousal through multimodal techniques.
+Dr. Rich sees patients in a home office located on a private property, Dream Catcher Meadows, in Potomac, MD.
+The practice, Therapeutic & Learning Centers, P-LLC, provides neuropsychiatric assessments of children, adolescents and adults who have neurodevelopmental disorders and/or anxiety and offers a variety of treatment strategies, including psychopharmacology, techniques in cognitive/behavioral and supportive psychotherapy, parent guidance, and assistance with development of Individualized Education Plans and transitional plans through academic and vocational recommendations.
+She focuses on improving adaptive functioning through social communication/perception, neurocognition/executive functions, motor/sensory and mood regulation/autonomic arousal through multimodal interventions.

 Farm Animal Therapy